Bright-Path/brightpath.github.io/src/content/beer/east-side-lager-10o-czech-pilsner.md

   A triple decoction Czech Pilsner brewed with Kazbek hops.
 This beer is refreshing, crisp and clean.
 Has that classic Czech hop herbal notes along with bright notes of lemon citrus.
-tap: false
+tap: true
-tap_loc: 14
+tap_loc: 7
-canned: false
+canned: true
 page_description: ""
 logo: /upload/icon_eastside.svg
 images: